akshataj96/final-project-anushkapoojary/README.md

    ## PART 4 : TRAVELING TROJAN

+  The video of travelling_trojan is present in the folder "img".
   TRAVELING TROJAN : BRUTE FORCE APPROACH
 - Returns the shortest route that covers all the locations given in a list exactly once and goes back to the start point
 - Input: Number of locations